 - When can I register?

 You can register online at any time through the Seattle Colleges District Website.
+However, actual start date and specific quarters are not always open.
+Contact eLearning for details.

 - If registration is ongoing, how do I complete my course during the quarter?